bentley-historical-library/avatar/README.md

 With the `-c` (or `--coll_info`) argument, the following fields to the collection-level resource in ArchivesSpace:

 - Extents: An extent statement is added with "_x_ digital audio files" or "_x_ digital video files," accordingly.
+It only counts extents for items that are in MiVideo.
 It also ensures that all extent portions have the value of "Part."
 - "Processing Information" note: Adds a `processinfo` note with "In preparing digital material for long-term preservation and access, the Bentley Historical Library adheres to professional best practices and standards to ensure that content will retain its authenticity and integrity.
 For more information on procedures for the ingest and processing of digital materials, please see Bentley Historical Library Digital Processing Note.
 Access to digital material may be provided either as a direct link to an individual file or as a downloadable package of files bundled in a zip file."
 - Revision Statements: Four revision statements are added with the date...
   - "Revised Extent Note, Processing Information Note and Existence and Location of Copies Note."